IOCCC image by Matt Zucker

 Problems and/or bugs in tools

-Although the tools have been tested quite a bit, and although it is quite unlikely that there are bugs in it, it is nonetheless possible for bugs to exist, as all programmers know.
-In this case, please ask for help or report what you think is a bug as a bug, via the bug report issues page in the mkiocccentry repo.
+Although the tools have been tested extensively, it is nonetheless possible for bugs to exist in the code, as all programmers know.
+In this case, please ask for help or report what you think is a bug via the bug report issues page in the mkiocccentry repo.

 Of course, it is also possible for mkiocccentry(1), or one or more of the tools it executes (or another tool executes), to fail, but NOT because of a bug.
 An example problem is if there is not enough memory available or if some other library or syscall fails.
 Nonetheless it might be worth reporting as a bug; it is a judgement call: if it’s a bug it’ll be addressed and if it’s not that’s OK too!